wcharlesknight/active-record-practice-model-class-methods-lab/README.md

 ActiveRecord.
 AREL stands for "A Relational Algebra."
 If that sounds like some complex, awesome Mathematics and set theory stuff, it is!
 Fortunately, we don't have to get advanced degrees in mathematics to benefit from this engine.
-AREL lets us query the database, via ActiveRecord in an object-oriented-looking way
-***but*** that uses as much of the database's power as possible.
+AREL lets us query the database, via ActiveRecord, using code that is object-oriented looking ***but*** that uses as much of the database's power as possible.

 ## Use ActiveRecord's AREL Library To Build Optimized Queries